-Bloomberg U.S. Aggregate Index effective duration (years)
+Bloomberg Global Aggregate Index option-adjusted duration (years)

 Data source: Barclays Live, Bloomberg, L.P., 31 Dec 2014-31 Dec 2024.
 Performance data shown represents past performance and does not predict or guarantee future results.
-Duration is expressed in years and measures the sensitivity of the price (value of the principal) of a fixed income investment to a change in interest rates..
+Duration is expressed in years and measures the sensitivity of the price (value of the principal) of a fixed income investment to change in interest rates.

-forced to accept these risks.
+Investors in passive fixed income strategies are, in essence, forced to accept these risks.
 Active managers may reduce duration risk by favoring credit-sensitive securities to mitigate rate volatility, selecting mortgage pools with more stable duration profiles, and focusing on yield curve segments that are less affected by rate fluctuations, monetary policy and inflation.